Updated: Oct. 1, 2018

 In addition to sponsoring exhibits and special programs at sites across Delaware, the Division of Historical and Cultural Affairs creates displays that accent different aspects of history and culture.
 Less formal than exhibits, these displays provide a compliment to the primary activities available at museums, historic sites, libraries, government buildings, visitor centers and other public places.

-Following is a listing of all division-sponsored displays that are currently on-view at sites across Delaware:
+Following is information on all division-sponsored displays that are currently on-view at sites across Delaware:

-Display explores preservation work that has been conducted since Delaware’s first state capitol building was restored to its original appearance in 1976.
+Display explores preservation work that has been conducted since Delaware’s first permanent capitol building in Dover was restored to its original appearance in 1976.

 Sculpture by Charles Parks

 New Castle Court House Museum, 211 Delaware St., New Castle.
 Tue.–Sat., 10 a.m.–4:30 p.m.; Sun., 1:30 p.m.–4:30 p.m.
 Free admission.
 302-323-4453.

 The display features depictions of noted historical and political figures including a Minute Man, and presidents Richard Nixon, Gerald Ford and George W. Bush.
 The works compliment the familiar statue of William Penn, also created by Parks, which stands in front of the Arsenal building on Market Street in New Castle.